 If the latter case is your only option, you need purification tablets to guard yourself from Giardia.
 These tablets usually alter the taste of the water, but it’s a small price to pay to stay healthy when road-tripping and hiking in Alaska.

-The food can also be not readily available due to Alaska’s sporadic population.
+The food can also be not readily available due to the Alaska’s sporadic population.
 Therefore, make the food a part of your packing essentials for the Alaska road trip.
-Nut butter sandwiches, some snacks such as dry or raw fruits, celery sticks, nuts, seeds, and energy bars should suffice.
+Nut butter sandwiches, some snacks, such as dry or raw fruits, celery sticks, nuts, seeds, and energy bars, should suffice.
 On the days when you don’t want to be bothered with packing the food, throw a few Good To-Go packages in your backpack.

 3. Rain Gear

 Rain jacket or trench is one of a few essentials you need to enjoy your Alaska road trip to the fullest.
-Even if you plan to spend most of your days inside the car, you still risk to get wet during those short hikes to the nearest waterfalls and lakes.
+Even if you plan to spend most of your days inside the car, you still risk to get wet during those short hikes to the nearest waterfalls or lakes.
 And nothing can spoil your road trip more than uncomfortable, wet clothes.